Leo Frank: Immediate reactions

 Frank's case was mentioned by Adolf Kraus when he announced the creation of the Anti-Defamation League in October 1913.
 After Frank's lynching, around half of Georgia's 3,000 Jews left the state.
 According to author Steve Oney, "What it did to Southern Jews can't be discounted ...
 It drove them into a state of denial about their Judaism.
 They became even more assimilated, anti-Israel, Episcopalian.
 The Temple did away with chupahs at weddings – anything that would draw attention."
-Many American Jews saw Frank as an American Alfred Dreyfus, like Frank, a victim of antisemitic persecution.
+At a rally in New York, Jewish labor leader Joseph Barondess compared Frank's treatment to that of Alfred Dreyfus in France.
+David Marx also made the same comparison, and convinced the American Jewish Committee president Louis Marshall that antisemitism had played a role in Frank's treatment.
+The president of Washington's B'nai B'rith, Simon Wolf, distributed a letter advocating for Frank.
+Jewish newspapers throughout the country took up the cause of crusading against antisemitism.
+The American Israelite of Cincinnati wrote: "Frank's religion precluded a fair trial ...
+The man was convicted at the dictates of a mob, the jury and the judge fearing for their lives."
+However, Marshall was concerned that the rallying around Frank would intensify antisemitism in the South.

 Two weeks after the lynching, in the September 2, 1915, issue of The Jeffersonian, Watson wrote, "the voice of the people is the voice of God", capitalizing on his sensational coverage of the controversial trial.
 In 1914, when Watson began reporting his anti-Frank message, The Jeffersonian's circulation had been 25,000; by September 2, 1915, its circulation was 87,000.

-The lynching of Leo Frank and its backlash may have contributed to the revival of the Ku Klux Klan, a group notorious for racial violence against Jewish people.
-Its 1915 revival came just one month after the lynching, and hot off the heels of the release of The Birth of a Nation, a film glorifying the first Ku Klux Klan.
+The lynching of Leo Frank, Tom Watson, and the "Knights of Mary Phagan" inspired the revival of the notoriously racially violent and antisemitic Ku Klux Klan.
+Its 1915 revival came just one month after the lynching, and hot off the heels of the release of The Birth of a Nation, a film glorifying the first KKK.